bradenpecora/bsp825-coe332/homework06/README.md

 #
 ## Flask:
 Now that we have verified that the Redis database is working, we can interact with our Flask app.
-The routes should be the same as those described in the [midterm homework](https://github.com/bradenpecora/bsp825-coe332/tree/main/homework_midterm). `localhost` should be replaced with the cluster IP of the flask service.
-In my case, it was `10.98.225.212`.
+The routes should be the same as those described in the [midterm homework](https://github.com/bradenpecora/bsp825-coe332/tree/main/homework_midterm).
+The IP address of the URL `localhost` should now be replaced with the Cluster-IP of the flask service, which was found earlier.
 The port is `5000`.
 The basic form of a curl against the URL of a route is:

 ```bash
 $ curl '<flask-IP>:5000/route'